Zerotistic/auto-ropper/README.md

 # Auto-Ropper V0.5
 Auto-ropper is a tool that aims to automate the exploitation of ROPchain (for now).
 Its goal is to become a tool that no longer requires user interaction.

+# Informations
+I'm still working on this project, however i made it private.
+I may or may not make it public later.
+You can still create issue and pull request.

 # Installation
 You can simply do:
 ```